Date of Degree

 The effects of intervention on post-war development are somewhat consistent with interveners' intention.
 Multilateral intervention motivated by humanitarian concerns tends to promote post-war well-being by increasing resources available for post-war reconstruction.
 On the other hand, unilateral intervention tends to impede the improvement of post-war quality of life.
 The use of force also has negative impacts on post-war development.
 The reason is that those interventions pursing self-interest produce a less-respondent government and reduce available resources.
 Military victory is more likely to improve post-war quality of life than is a negotiated settlement.
 However, the positive effects of military victory are realized only when a group wins a victory without biased support from foreign powers.
 I find that multilateral intervention using nonviolent methods and having an unbiased stance may be the best way for the international community to help post-war development.

 Includes bibliographical references (pages 198-212).

 Copyright 2012 Sang Ki Kim

 Kim, Sang Ki.
-"Third-party intervention in civil wars: motivation, war outcomes, and post-war development." dissertation, University of Iowa, 2012.
+"Third-party intervention in civil wars: motivation, war outcomes, and post-war development."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.